-Mary Church Terrell, a writer, educator, and activist, co-founded the National Association of Colored Women and served as the organization’s first president.
-Known as “Mollie” to her family, Church who was born in Memphis, Tennessee in 1863, lived a life of privilege due to the economic success of her parents, both former slaves.
+Mary Church Terrell, a writer, suffragist, educator, and activist, co-founded the National Association of Colored Women and served as the organization’s first president.
+Known as “Mollie” to her family, Church, who was born in Memphis, Tennessee on September 23, 1863, lived a life of privilege due to the economic success of her parents, both former slaves.
 Her mother, Louisa Ayres Church, owned a hair salon, while her father, Robert Reed Church, was the first black millionaire in the South due to his business and real estate dealings.
 Church’s parents divorced when she and her brother were young, and her father remarried.

-Church left her hometown of Memphis, Tennessee, at an early age to enroll at the elementary school at the Antioch College laboratory school in Ohio.
-She remained in Ohio to attend both Oberlin Academy and Oberlin College, where she earned a Bachelor of Arts in Classical Languages in 1884.
-She earned a Master’s degree from Oberlin four years later.
+Church left her hometown of Memphis at an early age to enroll at the elementary school at the Antioch College laboratory school in Ohio.
+She remained in Ohio to attend both Oberlin Academy and Oberlin College, where she earned a Bachelor of Arts in classical languages in 1884.
+She earned a master’s degree from Oberlin four years later.

 One year after her wedding, tragic news from her hometown motivated Terrell to become a social activist.
 In 1892, she learned that Thomas Moss, a close friend from Memphis, had been lynched.
 After Terrell’s and Frederick Douglass’s appeals to President Benjamin Harrison failed to produce a public condemnation of lynching, she formed the Colored Women’s League in Washington to address social problems facing black communities.
 Four years later, Terrell helped create the National Association of Colored Women (NACW), and became its first president.
 The NACW adopted the motto, “Lifting As We Climb,” and promoted racial uplift through education and community activism.